I have a confession to make…

 When you change your identity, you change your life.

 If you can set strong personal rules for yourself and get radical accountability, you’ll be amazed at how quickly you can change your behaviour and be more disciplined.

-Use visualisation and create positive anchors to stop yourself from falling into the traps that catch most entrepreneurs.
+Use visualization and create positive anchors to stop yourself from falling into the traps that catch most entrepreneurs.

 And to become a disciplined operator, you must eliminate your “anti-operator” habits and commit to a new way of being.

-Remember that success love speed – so pick one of these steps and get to work – today!
+Remember that success loves speed – so pick one of these steps and get to work – today!